 Sold your property?
 Sale of property - transfer advice

 It’s quick and easy to set up BPAY payments.

 Reference Number: You will need to have your Valuation Number available.
 This is shown in the Property Details box of your rates notice.
 Enter all characters without spaces.

-You can have quarterly payments debited from your bank account.
+You can have fortnightly or quarterly payments debited from your bank account.

 - Return the original form to any of the following:

-- Post City of Charles Sturt, Rates Department, PO Box 1, Woodville SA 5011
+- Post to City of Charles Sturt, Rates Department, PO Box 1, Woodville SA 5011

 - Fax 8408 1122

 72 Woodville Road, Woodville

 8:30am to 5pm Monday to Friday (excluding public holidays)